gitoleg/bap-veri/README.md

 # bil-verification

-This tool compares the results of the execution in the trace with the execution of our lifted IL.
-A central goal is to use this feature to find errors in our lifting instructions, which happen when the execution of the IL does not match that of the concrete instruction trace.
-Verification is based on comparison of two set of events - first one is a real events set, that came from trace.
+A central goal of this tool is to find errors in our BIL code.
+So this tool compares results of instructions execution in trace with execution of BIL code, that describes this instructions.
+Verification is based on comparison of two set of events.
+First one is a real events set, that came from trace.
 And second one is a set, that was filled during execution of `code_exec` event, by emitting artificial events.

 ##Policy